Thomas K. Prevas

 - Represented students in cases involving significant disclosures to local private schools regarding teacher misconduct.

-- Represented coal fired power plant on water permit exceedances relating to mandated flue scrubbers.
+- Represented coal fired power plant in litigation on water permit exceedances relating to mandated flue scrubbers.